cc-archive/sotc-2014/www/_source/report.md

 Take the example of scholarly publishing.
 Many university researchers receive grants from the federal government to conduct their work.
 The researcher does their work and then publishes in a commercial journal.
 That journal then sells access back to universities through subscription fees to those publications.
 It's clear to see that that's not an efficient --- or just --- use of the public's investments.

-{% capture sidebar %}{% include pullquote.html align="left" quote="The best way to ensure that the public is granted the rights they're due is to require that digital resources created with public funds be licensed under open, public copyright licenses." %}{% endcapture %}
+{% capture sidebar %}{% include pullquote.html align="left" quote="The best way to ensure that the public is granted the rights they're due is to require that digital resources created with public funds be licensed under open, public copyright licenses." tweet="Publicly funded resources should be openly licensed resources." %}{% endcapture %}
 {{ sidebar | markdownify }}

 We think that the best way to ensure that the public is granted the rights they're due is to require that digital resources created with public funds be licensed under open, public copyright licenses, like Creative Commons licenses.
 We believe that open policies should require, as a default, licenses compliant with the Open Definition, with a preference for open licenses that at most require attribution to the author (such as CC BY) for publicly funded content and no rights reserved (such as CC0) for publicly funded data.